Home » Blog » Yoga Travel » Ultimate Yoga Retreat Packing List: What to Wear (+ Outfits)

 Going on a specialist retreat or training?

+If you’re going on a specialist retreat or training you might need a few specific items to support you.
 For example, if you’re going away for a yoga teacher training course, you’ll need to bring relevant course materials (think books!) and study aids.

+Usually, a yoga teacher training packing list will be provided.
 Refer to that and add anything you think you’ll need to study, like revision cards and highlighter pens.

 If you’re unsure what to bring to a silent retreat, imagine yourself there.
-What will you want to have by your side?
+What would you want to have by your side?
 A journal is a must, and you may want to bring photos or reminders from home to help you feel connected to your loved ones; because silence can get tough.

+A packing list for a meditation retreat will depend on the kind of meditation you’ll be practicing.
 For example, if you’re going on a silent Vipassana retreat, you’ll need Vipassana clothing — comfortable and warm, and some centers ask that you wear light colors.

 If in doubt, always contact your retreat provider and ask.
 They’ll be happy to help.